abilandz/NAT3054/Lecture_2/git.md

 Initialized empty Git repository in /home/abilandz/headquarter/
 ```

 This is a central repository which will be used to exchange information related to the project development among all developers.
 We remark that this central repository has to be _bare_ (i.e. it has no working tree and no default remote repository).
-One can think of a bare Git repository having nothing but the .git folder inside your local working repository.
+One can think of a bare Git repository having nothing but the ".git" folder inside your local working repository.

 From developer's point of view, we can now proceed in two ways: "clone" and "init".
 We illustrate the "clone" approach because it is easier, starting with the developer named "Marcel":